What can you do to help? “Join the Battle, Beat the Bug”

-- Comply with Permitting: Businesses operating in quarantine zones must have permits to move equipment and goods.
-Visit https://extension.psu.edu/slf-permit-training-njfor more information about permits.
+- Comply with Permitting: Businesses must have permits to move equipment and goods.
+Visit https://extension.psu.edu/slf-permit-training-nj for more information about permits.

 Do You Live in a Quarantine County?

-To stop the spread of spotted lanternfly (SLF), the New Jersey Department of Agriculture (NJDA) has issued a quarantine for counties where SLF populations have been confirmed.
+To stop the spread of spotted lanternfly (SLF), the New Jersey Department of Agriculture (NJDA) has issued a quarantine for all of New Jersey.
 This quarantine requires all businesses and organizations moving within or from the quarantine zone in the course of their work to obtain permits issued by NJDA.

 Regulated articles include but not limited to:

 - Any living life stage of SLF.